Home at Last Rescue Mission Statement

 Greetings,

 I just wanted to give you both an update on how our dear Baci is doing.
-Astrid, you may recall that we adopted Baci (once known as Fido) back in April.
+We adopted Baci (once known as Fido) back in April.
 I am pleased to report that Baci is doing well as part of our family.
-He has grown considerably -- now weighing in at approx. 75 lbs.
-(He came here weighing just over 50lbs....).
+He has grown considerably – now weighing in at approx. 75 lbs.
+(He came here weighing just over 50lbs...).

 Baci loves his daily walks, playing with his "brothers" (our two sons), playing with our elderly cat, Chloe and generally living up to his name - which means kiss in Italian.
 He also treasures his chews (which he can't wait to take outside to bury) and his black kong.
 You can just see the smile in his eyes as he trots through the house, tail wagging, w/ his chew in his mouth!